Pictured: Coconut-Oatmeal Rum Pie (with Walnuts.

 And about how wonderful it is to live in a world that includes pie.

-Then divide the dough into four equal portions.
+Divide the dough into four equal-size balls.

 For double-crust pie, repeat the same procedure, venting the top.

 Pie is a beautiful thing.
 Store-bought pie crust is no comparison to homemade, and this is the best pie pastry I’ve ever used.
 It’s so easy, it’s ridiculous, and it comes out perfect every time.
+So go ahead and make you some pie.

 The little old church ladies have got your back.